kvarn::prelude::threading::atomic

 Expand description

-A compiler memory fence.
+A “compiler-only” atomic fence.

 Panics if order is Relaxed.